Nautilus (1800 submarine): Planned second vessel

-Though knowing the French had no further interest, the British wished to ensure a man of Fulton's talents were on their side; offering him £800 to come to England (his original planned destination before going to France) and develop a second Nautilus for them.
+Though knowing the French had no further interest, the British wished to ensure a man of Fulton's talents was on their side; offering him £800 to come to England (his original planned destination before going to France) and develop a second Nautilus for them.
 The victory at Trafalgar made his work unnecessary, and he was increasingly sidelined until he left, in frustration, for America in October 1806.
 He left his papers on submarines with the American consul in London.
 He never asked for them, never referred to his Nautilus work, and the papers went unpublished until 1920.

 These papers show that his British Nautilus was planned as a 35 ft long, 10 ft beam sea-going boat with a crew of six, to be provisioned for 20 days at sea.
 The upper surface was provided with 30 "carcass" compartments.
 The hull was to imitate a sea-going sloop with conventional-looking mast and sails that could be lowered and unstepped for submersion.
-Her two-bladed propeller, still hand-cranked, folded up out of the water when surfaced to reduce drag.
+The two-bladed propeller, still hand-cranked, folded up out of the water when surfaced to reduce drag.
 When submerged, air came through two streamlined ventilation pipes, and light from the conning tower.
-However, none of this was actually constructed.
+None of this was constructed.